mmaro/odoo-crm-slack/README.md

 # Odoo CRM & Slack

 Odoo Module for Slack.
-You get a warning on a slack channel, every time a new lead is created.
+You get a message on a slack channel, every time a new lead is created.

 ## Why You Need It